Reo-I/machine-learning/README.md

 # machine-learning

 ``LDA.py``: Using Linear discriminant analysis toward images of digit numbers.
-This is a 2 dimentinal clasification.
+This is a binary classification.

 ``Gausian_Kernel_sparse.py`` : Estimating Linear Regression by using Gausian Kernel Model and a sparse regression.